unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ### Custom text

 Converters allow the combination or some change on the value before it is displayed.
-In this case you can use the `Convert` method to provide a converter to the binding.
+In this case, you can use the `Convert` method to provide a converter to the binding.

 ```csharp
 public partial class MainPage : Page